FLOWER

-Framework for Long-Term, Whole-System, Equity-Based Reflection
+Framework for Long-term, Whole-system, Equity-based Reflection

-FLOWER is an interactive community engagement tool about multisolving.
-FLOWER helps a group explore the co-benefits a project might produce.
-It prompts some of the most important questions about multisolving.
 Who would need to be involved?
 How do we design for co-benefits?
 How do we ensure burdens and benefits are shared equitably?

 FLOWER includes eight of the most important co-benefits we see in multisolving projects.
 The benefits that are present in a project are colored in, and the other benefits are left blank.
 In the center of a FLOWER diagram is “connection.”
 Whenever people, communities, and nature grow more connected, the center of the diagram is shaded.
 The other benefits include climate protection, health, jobs, and more.
 Participants in a FLOWER exercise also explore how each co-benefit could be shared equitably.